Newsletter | May 11th, 2017

 This week we’re talking about Ludlow.io & how it helped make this newsletter, a Microsoft patent helping people diet, AR giving surgeons x-ray vision, a new solar-powered device converting air to water, and a 21st century cassette player.

-This topic-based newsletter was made with Ludlow.io, an internal project we’ve been working on at SWARM.
+This topical newsletter is through Ludlow.io, an internal project we’ve been working on at SWARM.
 Still in beta, Ludlow quickly pulls in articles based on subjects your audience is interested in, and automatically formats them into a newsletter.

 How do you merge Augmented Reality with dieting?